Network Rail sets out plans for bigger, better railway in the Thames Valley

 The strategic business plan is a response to the government's announcement in the summer of 2012 outlining what they require the railway to deliver in 2014-2019.

-June 2013: ORR publishes its draft determination on Network Rail's strategic business plan and how much money it thinks Network Rail needs to deliver what's required in CP5
+June 2013: ORR publishes its draft determination on Network Rail's Strategic business plan and how much funding Network Rail needs to deliver what's required in CP5

 October 2013: ORR publishes its final determination

 March 2014: Network Rail's CP5 delivery plan published

 - Nationally, one million more trains run every year than ten years ago, more passengers arrive on time than ever before and Network Rail's safety record is one of the best in Europe

 - Nationally, today we carry almost 50% more passengers than 10 years ago